arthur-75/YOLOv5-Cpp/README.md

-*Copyright (C) 2022, Axis Communications AB, Lund, Sweden.
-All Rights Reserved.*

-# A guide to building and running OpenCV in an ACAP application
+# A guide to building and running YOLOv5s in an ACAP App

-This guide explains how to build OpenCV from source and bundle it for use in an ACAP application.
-The example application runs a background subtraction operation on video from the camera for a very simple motion detection application to demonstrate how to integrate the broad functionality of OpenCV.

 ## File structure